SWAMI RAMA HIMALAYAN UNIVERSITY

 - Students who reach the 75% threshold through remedial participation become eligible to appear for the End Semester Examination

-Students who still do not meet 75% attendance even after remedial classes will be detained
+Students who still do not meet 75% attendance even after remedial classes will be

-(SA) and will not be allowed to sit the End Semester Examination for that semester.
+(SA) and will not be allowed to sit the End Semester Examination for that

 Academic & Examination Regulations -- Online Programmes (UG & PG)